 More recently, the National Cancer Institute and the Chinese Academy of preventative medicine conducted a long term study of over 74,000 workers at over 600 factories and found elevated cancer risks in auto mechanics, rubber and tire workers, paper mill workers and printers, gas truck driver and gas station employees.

-The American Public Health Association reports that three million workers in United States at auto mechanic and repair shops, gas stations, shipping loading docks, paint manufacturing plants, printers, gas truck drivers, and rubber manufacturing facilities are at risk.
+The American Public Health Association reports that three million workers in United States are at risk of benzene exposure:

 What is Benzene?

 Benzene, also known as benzol, is a highly-flammable hydrocarbon liquid that is colorless and has a sweet odor.
-Benzene is used primarily as a solvent in oil, chemical and pharmaceutical industries.
-It is a natural component of crude oil, which is currently the main source of Benzene.
+It is used primarily as a solvent in oil, chemical and pharmaceutical industries.
+It is a natural component of crude oil, which is currently the main source of exposure.

 Benzene is used to make other chemicals for use in materials such as plastics, various resins, nylon, other synthetic fibers, some types of rubber, lubricants, dyes, detergents, drugs, and pesticides.

-Because of Benzene’s wide range of use, the chemical ranks high in American production volume, endangering many thousands of workers and residents in Ohio and around the country.
+Because it has a wide range of use, the chemical ranks high in American production volume, endangering many thousands of workers and residents in Ohio and around the country.

 The U.S National Toxicology Program (NTP), formed from several U.S government agencies including the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA), has classified Benzene as “known to be a human carcinogen.”